yosephsa/secure-encrypt/README.md

 # secure-encrypt
 A tool that encrypts a file and securely deletes the source file, or decrypts a file encrypted with gpg semmytric encryption.

-It's dependencies are gpg and wipe.
+**Supported OS**
+This shell script is designed to run on Arch and Debian based linux distros.

+**Dependencies**
+This shell script requires the following packages. gpg and wipe.
+If these packages are not installed the shell script will attempt to install them.

 **Usage:**
 1. download the secure-encrypt.sh file